ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-opencv-c++-basics.md

     	Mat srcGray;
     	cvtColor(src, srcGray, COLOR_BGR2GRAY);

-    	// Calculate the sum of pixel intensities
+    	// Calculate the sum of pixel intensities using 'at' function
 	// Add code here

     	// Calculate the total number of pixels in the image